 - Provisional Registration would be allowed in approved Industrial areas only after the Unit has obtained consent to establish from Delhi Pollution Control Committee.

-- Some of the documents may differ because each state has different requirements of documents.
-Above given documents are required documents which has to be submitted at the time of provisional SSI registration.
+- Some of the documents may differ because each state has different requirements for documents.
+The above-given documents are required documents that have to be submitted at the time of provisional SSI registration.

 Benefits of Provisional SSI registration

 - Material for construction of factory building: The material which is needed for construction of the factory or building would be available to the factory at subsidized rates from the government.

 - Apply for Municipal Corporation License & power connection.
 With the provisional registration, the company would be able to get all the clearances from concerned authorities.